igrowbeards/homebrew/RPG.md

   Equal or greater than the target means your character was able to accomplish their stated goal.

-  When attempting skill checks that your character has no talents in, use the relevant ability score (as determined by the dm) instead of the talent bonus, but do so at a -3 penalty.
+  When attempting talent checks that your character has no talents in, use the relevant ability score (as determined by the dm) instead of the talent bonus, but do so at a -3 penalty.

   A natural one is a catastrophic failure and a natural 20 is a critical success, regardless of modifier.